praw-dev/praw/docs/getting_started/configuration/options.rst

 ---------------------------

 :check_for_updates: When ``true``, check for new versions of PRAW.
 When a
-                    newever version of PRAW is available a message is reported via standard out (default: ``true``).
+                    newer version of PRAW is available a message is reported via standard out (default: ``true``).

 :user_agent: (Required) A unique description of your application.
 The following